suhasdara/suhasdara.github.io/content/experience/2021-08-13-Two-Sigma/index.md

 performed on the financial simulations using Pandas, NumPy and Matplotlib for swift analysis and plot generation.

-The process was fully automated using internal tools and Jinja for rendering the reports using HTML templating.
+The process was fully automated using internal tools, and Jinja was used for rendering the reports using HTML templating.
 The reports can be easily accessed by engineers and modelers at Two Sigma and can potentially have many use cases in the future.